Disease Guide ·Stomatitis ·2026

 Stomatitis Coverage Basics

-Stomatitis coverage depends heavily on how your policy classifies it.
-Some policies cover it as an illness (immune-mediated condition), while others exclude it under dental exclusions.
-Full mouth extraction is a medical necessity, not an elective dental procedure.
-Check your specific policy's dental and illness coverage.
+Some policies cover stomatitis as an illness (immune-mediated), others exclude it under dental exclusions.
+Full mouth extraction is medically necessary, not elective.
+Check your policy's dental and illness coverage.

 Red flag · Pre-existing